 - need to know that information in order to process it on Collabora’s behalf or to provide services available at Collabora’s websites, or to connect you to a partner’s services.

 - that have agreed not to disclose it to others.

 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using Collabora’s websites, you consent to the transfer of such information to them.
 Collabora will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
-Other than to its employees, contractors, and affiliated organisations, as described above, Collabora discloses potentially personally-identifying and personally-identifying information only in response to a witness summons, court order, or other governmental request, or when Collabora believes in good faith that disclosure is reasonably necessary to protect the property or rights of Collabora, third parties or the public at large.
+Other than to its employees, contractors, affiliates, and partners, as described above, Collabora discloses potentially personally-identifying and personally-identifying information only in response to a witness summons, court order, or other governmental request, or when Collabora believes in good faith that disclosure is reasonably necessary to protect the property or rights of Collabora, third parties or the public at large.

-If you are a registered user of a Collabora website and have supplied your email address, Collabora may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with Collabora and our products.
-We primarily use our various product blogs to communicate this type of information, so we expect to keep this type of email to a minimum.
 If you send us a request (for example via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.
 Collabora takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.

 Do we use ‘cookies’?

 First party cookies

 Anonymous analytics cookies – [Google Analytics] (“_ga, _gat”)